a-s0300/Byteshell/README.md

-# Byteshell
-Byteshell - custom linux terminal
+# Byteshell - custom linux terminal

-- To compile :
+#To compile :
                 ```g++ -o byteshell byteshell.cpp -lreadline```
-- To run      :
+#To run      :
                 ```./byteshell```

-- This shell can perform the following commands : /n
+#This shell can perform the following commands :

                 - cd directory

-                    changes the current working directory /n
+                    changes the current working directory

-                - ls /n
+                - ls

                     lists the files and folders in the current directory

                 - rename oldfilename newfilename

                     renames the file